Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-agents-with-helm.md

 kubectl create namespace amplify-agents
 ```

 A service account is required for the agents to connect to Amplify.
-Create a service account using the Amplify Central CLI, and either generate a public and private key pair, or provide the file paths to keys you would like to use for the service account.
+Create a service account using the Amplify Central CLI, and either generate a public and private key pair, or provide the file paths to keys you would like to use for the service account:

 ```bash
 ~ » axway service-account create